 Sustainable Lai Chi Wo: Living Water & Community Revitalization - An Agricultural-led Action, Engagement and Incubation Programme at Lai Chi Wo (2013-2017)

-As an effort to combat the rapid loss of village culture, rural environment and communities amid urbanisation in Asia, Policy for Sustainability Lab (PSL) of Faculty of Social Sciences, The University of Hong Kong launched the multi-year Sustainable Lai Chi Wo Programme in 2013.
+As an effort to combat the rapid loss of village culture, rural environment and communities amid urbanisation in Asia, Policy for Sustainability Lab (PSL) launched the multi-year Sustainable Lai Chi Wo Programme in 2013.
 The Programme was an action project which sought to replenish and revitalise the disappearing social and natural capital of the desolate, remote traditional farming landscape at Lai Chi Wo in Hong Kong, with a view to develop a sustainable model for rural revitalisation for Hong Kong, Greater China and beyond.

 Adopting a collaborative model, PSL partnered with three NGOs (Hong Kong Countryside Foundation, Produce Green Foundation and The Conservancy Association), five government agencies, one business corporation (The Hongkong and Shanghai Banking Corporation Limited), and a large number of local villagers to work on an array of activities, ranging from agricultural rehabilitation and community revitalisation, to cultural reinvention, rural education, and biodiversity research (led by Professor David DUDGEON and Dr. Billy HAU, School of Biological Sciences, The University of Hong Kong) and hydrology-related research (led by Dr. Ji CHEN, Department of Civil Engineering, The University of Hong Kong as well as Dr. Mervyn PEART and Dr. NG Cho Nam, Department of Geography, The University of Hong Kong).

 - To initiate a whole catchment management approach for biodiversity conservation